Designations Congruent with Things: Chapter 17

 He doesn’t like it at all.

-He thinks you’re crazy, Dr. Lightcap says, in sympathetic revelation.
+He thinks you’re crazy, Lightcap says in sympathetic revelation.

-He’s going to have to explain some things so that this doesn’t get out of hand.
+He’ll need to explain some things so this doesn’t get out of hand.

 “Look,” Newt says.
 “Hermann.
 Do you think I don’t know what I sound like?
 I do, okay, I do.
 I am rational though, man, I’m completely rational, Descartes-style.
 I even know that claiming my own rationality looks bad, but I’m doing it anyway, because, hello, I believe in accuracy.
-The only problem that I’m having right now is that I’m currently sleep deprived and that cognitive science hasn’t and isn’t posed or posing a lot of testable hypotheses about the drift or the hivemind, or a combination of the two.
+The only problem that I’m having right now is that I’m running a sleep deficit and cognitive science hasn’t and isn’t posed or posing a lot of testable hypotheses about the Drift or the hive mind, or a combination of the two.
 Yes.
 That’s two problems, I know.
 I have two.
 I’m amending to two.
 One is a little more pressing than the other at the present moment.
 I just—okay, just hear me out about this, how do you think they did it, right?
-How do you think that the kaiju communicated telepathically; how do you think that worked?
-Have you thought about it all because I’ve been thinking about it a lot, Hermann, a lot, especially over the past few days, really, it’s not fair to have all this extra information and no samples because I could actually test some of these things, I could actually get some answers that aren’t just pure speculation and therefore empirical garbage.”
+How do you think the kaiju communicated telepathically; how do you think that worked?
+Have you thought about it at all?
+Because I’ve been thinking about it a lot, Hermann, a lot, especially over the past few days, really, it’s not fair to have all this extra information and no samples because I could actually test some of these things, I could get answers that aren’t just pure speculation and therefore empirical garbage.”

 Newt doesn’t have to be clairvoyant to pick that much up.

-When Hermann speaks though, he says, “I’m certain they used some aspect of their own biochemistry to receive and transmit electromagnetic signals which they then transduced into appropriate informational content, providing them with, what was, in effect, telepathic communication in something approximating real time, presuming traversing the breach didn’t result in any temporal distortion.”
+When Hermann speaks though, he says, “I’m certain they used some aspect of their own biochemistry to receive and transmit electromagnetic signals, which they then transduced into appropriate informational content, providing them with what was, in effect, telepathic communication in something approximating real time, presuming that traversing the Breach didn’t result in any temporal distortion.”
 He waves a hand like the stuff coming out of his mouth is the most obvious stuff in the world, like he’s for sure right about it, when, really, he’s not necessarily right about it, he’s not necessarily right about any of it, but granting for now that he is

-Yes.”
-Newt shouts at him for no real reason other than too much agitation and no ability to siphon it off or sublimate it into something socially acceptable in the confines of some too-perfect apartment where the bookshelves without borders are watching him.
-“Yes exactly.
-What makes you think that they couldn’t have done that to us.
+“YES.”
+Newt shouts for no real reason other than too much agitation and no ability to siphon it off or sublimate it into something socially acceptable in the confines of some too-perfect apartment where the bookshelves without borders are watching him.
+“Yes, exactly.
+What makes you think that they couldn’t have done that to us?
 To me, if not to you?
-What makes you think they—they couldn’t jury rig a transduction system in our brains?
+What makes you think they—they couldn’t jury-rig a transduction system in our brains?
 Are we different?
 Biologically?
-Yes.
-You bet we are, but not so different that we couldn’t interface, Hermann, why do our EEGs look so abnormal?
+Yes, you bet we are, but not so different we couldn’t interface, Hermann, why do our EEGs look so abnormal?
 You understand what they are, right?
 EEGs?
 Do you think about them?
 Do you wonder why our brainwaves have changed?
-God I refuse to say the word ‘brainwave’ ever again in my life I hate it so much I hate it so much, Hermann.
-Strike it out of science and leave it to the Marvel Universe, but you know what I mean.
-We can rename brainwaves: ‘voltage fluctuations resulting from ionic disequilibriums purposefully propagated’—VFRFIDPP, not catchy I know, not my best work, but you see what I mean, don’t you?
+God, I refuse to say the word ‘brainwave’ ever again in my life I hate it so much I hate it so much, Hermann.
+Strike it out of science and leave it to the Marvel Cinematic Universe, but you know what I mean.
+We can rename brainwaves: Voltage Fluctuations Resulting From Ionic Disequilibria Purposefully Propagated—VFRFIDPP.
+Not catchy, I know, not my best work, but you see what I mean, don’t you?
 Right?
 They’re different.
 That could mean anything, and I just feel like they’re in there, by which, yes, I mean in my head.”

 “Newton,” Hermann shouts, breaking in, “do you understand that you are panicking?”